-Uses the basic concepts and insights of CCCA 100 for examining the ways in which American popular film of the 1950's incorporates ideas and society reality into its modes of representation.
+Uses the basic concepts and insights of the creative arts to examine the ways in which American popular film of the 1950's incorporates ideas and societal reality into its modes of representation.
 Explores the relationships between American films and American popular culture.